claresudbery/clare-wiki-ably/pages/think/life/fun-games.md

     - Take it in turns to read out the three sentences on your paper and laugh at the results.
     - Pass the papers around so that everyone can see the hilarious drawings.

+## Coding Games

+- Play with css animation using Javascript expressions with [tixy.land](/pages/coding/webdev/js/tixy-land)

+## The backward recording game

+Use an app such as Reverse Play or [Say it Backwards](https://apps.apple.com/tm/app/say-it-backwards-app-lite/id1066924497) to...
+1. record yourself saying a phrase (eg a film title - or you could use CAH if you're sure you won't offend or upset anyone - downloadable [here](https://cards-against-humanity.en.softonic.com/#))
+2. play it backwards
+3. learn to say it backwards
+4. Record yourself saying it backwards
+5. Reverse the recording
+6. See if people can tell what you're saying

+## Pass the parcel for adults

+Put dares between the wrappers.
+Ideas for dares [here](https://www.the-blue-pages.net/board/index.php?/topic/40129-ideas-for-darespass-the-parcel-not-for-kids/) (accessible to Clare only)

+## Games that can be done a bit at a time (eg for wooden advent calendar)

+- a new word each day, can be combined to form the title of a sing
+- a new letter each day, can be combined to form some word or title or something

+## Wordle backwards

+Guess the guesses when looking at someone else's already-played [Wordle game](https://www.powerlanguage.co.uk/wordle/)

 ## Remote Games

 ### Jackbox.tv